-C. Procedures to Follow if You are a Victim of a Sex Offense:
+C. Procedures to Follow if You are a Victim of a Sex Offense

 If you are the victim of sexual violence (including sexual assault), domestic violence, dating violence, or stalking, do not blame yourself.
 These crimes are never the victim's fault.
-When physical violence of a sexual nature has perpetrated against you, TBI recommends that you immediately go to the emergency room of a local hospital and contact local law enforcement (dial 911), in addition to contacting TBI's Title IX Coordinator or the Deputy Title IX Coordinator.
+When physical violence of a sexual nature has perpetrated against you, TBI recommends that you immediately go to the emergency room of a local hospital and contact local law enforcement (dial 911), in addition to contacting TBI's Title IX Coordinator or the Chief Academic Officer.

-Title IX Coordinator Florence Davis Taylor Business Institute 29 E. Madison St., 9th Floor Chicago, IL 60602 312-658-5100 x5106 florence.davis@tbiil.edu Deputy Title IX Coordinator Mary Purdiman Taylor Business Institute 29 E. Madison St., 9th Floor Chicago, IL 60602 312-658-5100 mary.purdiman@tbiil.edu

-If you are the victim of sexual violence (including sexual assault), domestic violence, or dating violence, do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
+Title IX Coordinator Florence Davis Taylor Business Institute 29 E Madison St, 9th Floor Chicago, IL 60602 312-658-5100 x5106 florence.davis@tbiil.edu Chief Academic Officer Rakesh Kumar Taylor Business Institute 29 E. Madison St., Lower Level Chicago, IL 60602 312-658-5100 rakesh.kumar@tbiil.edu If you are the victim of sexual violence (including sexual assault); domestic violence, or dating violence, do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
 Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order.
 Victims of sexual violence, domestic violence, or dating violence should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed.
 Clothes should not be changed.
 When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.